Bacteria and Mast Cells: Rethinking Mast Cell Activation

 Rather than one heterogeneous disease, mast cell activation syndrome can be seen as an umbrella term, with a large variance in mast cell response depending on the trigger.

 Any adverse stimulus, such as inflammation, infections, or mold can cause the mast cell to release or even dump immune mediators including histamine.
-This blog post focuses on bacteria and mast cells.
+This blog post focuses on pathogenic bacteria and mast cells.

 Life of Mast Cells